 General.
-The Company's marine transportation operations are subject to regulation by the USCG, federal laws, state laws and certain international conventions
+The Company's marine transportation operations are subject to regulation by the USCG, federal laws, state laws and certain international conventions.
+The agencies establish safety requirements and standards and are authorized to investigate incidents.

 Most of the Company's tank barges are inspected by the USCG and carry certificates of inspection.
 The Company's inland and coastal towing vessels and coastal dry-bulk barges are also subject to USCG regulations.
 The USCG has enacted safety regulations governing the inspection, standards, and safety management systems of towing vessels.
 The regulations also create many new requirements for design, construction, equipment, and operation of towing vessels.
 The USCG regulations supersede the jurisdiction of the United States Occupational Safety and Health Administration ("OSHA") and any state regulations on vessel design, construction, alteration, repair, maintenance, operation, equipping, personnel qualifications and manning.
 The regulations requiring towing vessels to obtain a certificate of inspection became effective for existing towing vessels on July 20, 2018.
-Other portions of the regulations are phased in following the July 20, 2018 effective date.
+Other portions of the regulations are phased in following the July 20, 2018 effective date through July 19, 2022.

 Most of the Company's coastal tugboats and coastal tank and dry-bulk barges are built to American Bureau of Shipping ("ABS") classification standards and are inspected periodically by ABS to maintain the vessels in class.
-The crews employed by the Company aboard vessels, including captains, pilots, engineers, tankermen and ordinary seamen, are licensed by the USCG.
+The crews employed by the Company aboard inland and coastal vessels, including captains, pilots, engineers, tankermen and ordinary seamen, are licensed by the USCG.

 The Company is required by various governmental agencies to obtain licenses, certificates and permits for its vessels depending upon such factors as the cargo transported, the waters in which the vessels operate and other factors.
 The Company is of the opinion that the Company's vessels have obtained and can maintain all required licenses, certificates and permits required by such governmental agencies for the foreseeable future.
+The Company's failure to maintain these authorizations could adversely impact its operations.